Experience High School life in Canada!

 Can the student change the course if they don’t like it?

 Due to the short length of the program, it is not possible to change a course if the student doesn’t like it.
 We encourage students to keep an open mind and remember that they will be in four different courses.

 Who is the “Canadian buddy” and what do they do?

 The Canadian buddy is a local student chosen to be a helper to the visiting international student.
 He/She may be a different gender and age from the participating international student but is someone eager to help and make friends.
 The international students will follow their Canadian buddies to their classes and participate in school life together.
 Buddies will show their school and Canadian school life to their assigned international student partners.
 Note: for students walking to school, walking partners may not be the same as the “Canadian buddy”.

 What if the student doesn’t like the food the host family is preparing?

 Host families have a variety of food and eating habits and it’s common for visiting students to not like something their host families prepare.
 We strongly encourage students to come with an open mind and at least try things before saying they don’t like them.
 If they try, and still don’t like it, students should be open with their host parent(s) and talk to them about what kinds of foods they like.
 Most host families are accommodating and willing to adapt their meals.
 Students can also speak to the Program coordinator if they need help negotiating this type of situation.

 Do the students in the program have to wear a uniform?

-How’s the weather in Guelph at that time of year?
+How’s the weather in the Greater Toronto Area at that time of year?

-The average daytime temperature at that time of year in Guelph is from - 11 to - 4 degrees Celsius, so it's important that students dress warmly.
-Insulated shoes, warm jackets, gloves, socks, scarf, and tuque (Canadian for the warm knitted head) are recommended.
-Even though students may experience snow, they may also experience days of sunshine.
+The average daytime temperature at that time of year in Pickering is from - 12 to - 3 degrees Celsius, so it's important that students dress warmly.
+Insulated shoes, warm jackets, gloves, socks, scarf, and tuque (Canadian for the warm knitted hat) are recommended.
+Even though students may experience snow, they may also experience days of sunshine or rain.